 Messi’s career could have been over before it even began because his small stature once meant that no big clubs in Argentina were willing to sign him up.
 These days, Messi’s diminutive stature is often seen as an advantage on the field.
 His low center of gravity is pinpointed as one of the reasons he is able to stop on a dime and change direction instantly, sending less agile defenders reeling clumsily past like novice ice skaters.

 His competitive debut came less than a year later when he established himself as a club superstar by scoring three goals against arch rivals Real Madrid in the 2006-07 season.
-Since putting early-career injury worries behind him, Messi has soared to success.
+After overcoming early-career injury, Messi soared to success.
 His Barcelona team is regarded by many as the greatest team in history, and Messi is the jewel in the crown.

 “He made the impossible possible.
 He has something exceptional.
 He is unstoppable.
 He is the best player in the world by some distance.
 He’s (like) a PlayStation player,” said Arsenal coach Arsene Wenger after Messi scored four goals against his team.

 Messi and Argentina’s National Team